badetitou/SmartTest/SmartTest.package/SmTDefaultPackagesFilter.class/README.md

-I filter the entities thanks to their package base ( Potato-Hello -> Potato )
+This filter only looks in the package owning the changed entity (method or class)